vatsal-patel-vkp/data-analyst-portfolio/README.md

  ** Microsoft project is needed to access the project. **

 # Certficates
-This are some of my certifiaction of skills which I have learned and demonstrated.
+This are some of my certifiaction of skills which I have learned and demonstrated which you can [go to certficates](https://github.com/DevkumarPatel21/data-analyst-portfolio/tree/main/Certificates)